a-lemonnier/spec_tools/README.md

 Usage:
   -h [ --help ]                 Display this help message -i [ --input ] arg            Set input files.
+  -s [ --sep ] arg              Set separators.
+If more than one sep is
+                                defined, the number of sep must be equal to the numbers of files.
   -o [ --output ] arg           Set the output.
   -t [ --title ] arg            Set the title.
   -l [ --label ] arg            Set labels.
 If more than one label is defined,